AmirMishael/Mario_IDM_DL/README.md

 * group_size: amount of frames used for a single classification, not causal.
-* augmentations: using invertion, gaussian blur, box blur, rotation and erasing from Kornia.
+* augmentations: using inversion, gaussian blur, box blur, rotation and erasing from Kornia.

 The training uses this set of buttons only: {Up, Left, Right, B}